iloveicedgreentea/GoWatchIt/readme.md

 ## Features

+Main features:
+* Load/unload BEQ profiles automatically, without user action and the correct codec detected
+* HDMI Sync detection and automation (pause while HDMI is syncing so you don't sit embarrassed with a audio playing to a black screen in front of your friends)
+* Web based UI

 Players Supported:
 * Plex
 * Jellyfin (no support given, but tested)
 * Emby (may work due to jellyfin support, no support given and not tested)

-Main features:
-* Load/unload BEQ profiles automatically, without user action and the correct codec detected
-* HDMI Sync detection and automation (pause while HDMI is syncing so you don't sit embarrassed with a audio playing to a black screen)
-* Web based UI for configuration

 Other cool stuff:
-* Mute/Unmute Minidsp automation for things like turning off subs at night
+* Mute/Unmute Minidsp
 * Home Assistant notifications to notify for events like loading/unloading BEQ was successful or failed
 * Dry run and notification modes to verify BEQ profiles without actually loading them
 * Built in support for Home Assistant and Minidsp
+* API to get BEQ status

 ## Setup
 > ⚠️ ⚠️ *Warning: You should really set a compressor on your minidsp for safety as outlined in the [BEQ forum post](https://www.avsforum.com/threads/bass-eq-for-filtered-movies.2995212/).
 I am not responsible for any damage* ⚠️ ⚠️